 They both automatically rebalance your portfolio

-When you make an account at either Betterment or Wealthfront, you tell them what your target allocation should be.
-For example, if you’re a young investor with a long time horizon before retirement, you may set your investment account at 90% stocks (i.e., pretty risky).
+When you make an account at either Betterment or Wealthfront, they recommend an allocation for you.
+For example, if you’re a young investor with a long time horizon before retirement, your investment account may be set at 90% stocks (i.e., pretty risky).
 As Betterment and Wealthfront automatically buy and sell ETFs in order to help you realize a gain, your account may naturally shift away from your target.
-Both Betterment and Wealthfront’s artificial intelligence will realize this and rebalance your portfolio when appropriate.
+Both Betterment and Wealthfront’s investment algorithms will realize this and rebalance your portfolio when appropriate.

 They’re both inherently risky